ngcareer/personal-finance-dashboard/README.md

 Overview

 This project is a personal finance dashboard built using Python, Pandas, Matplotlib, and SQL.
-It uses real data exported from YNAB to track spending, income, debt payoff, and progress toward long-term financial goals (including closing the Seattle rent gap).
+It uses real data exported from YNAB to track spending, income, debt payoff, and progress toward long-term financial goals.

 The goal is twofold:
 1. Practical: Create a tool I actively use to monitor and improve my finances.